AimanZaharin/AimanZaharin/README.md

 Outside of work, I'm passionate about following the latest developments in science.
 I'm an Arsenal fan, enjoy watching football, and love playing basketball and video games.

-All of my projects are available at [https://github.com/AimanZaharin?tab=repositories](https://github.com/AimanZaharin?tab=repositories)
+All of my projects are available at [Aiman Zaharin's Projects](https://github.com/AimanZaharin?tab=repositories)

 📫 How to reach me **noraimanzaharinnoorazwan11@gmail.com**